 Everyone is welcome to come.
 A great way to start and end one's working day!

-This is a service where we gather together to ask God to heal us (whether it be from sickness, sin, addictions, or various other trials).
-At this service Holy Scripture is read and discussed, with an opportunity to confess our sins and be reminded of God’s wonderful grace as we share in Holy Communion together around the Lord’s Table.
-There is also an opportunity for those who would like to be anointed with oil and ask God for healing.
+At this service Holy Scripture is read and explained, with an opportunity to confess our sins and be reminded of God’s wonderful grace as we share in Holy Communion together around the Lord’s Table.
+We also sing hymns and there is also an opportunity for those who would like to be anointed with oil and ask God for healing, (whether it be from sickness, sin, addictions, or various other trials).
 If you or someone you know needs healing from anything we would encourage you (and them) to come to this service.

 and we stand on the Scriptures, (God's Word written) as the final authority in matters of faith and practice therefore we affirm: